Kapelianovych/moru/packages/moru/README.md

 // const paragraph = element('p');
 ```

-The `Fragment` is used to create a node that has no equivalent in the DOM tree.
+The `Fragment` is used to create a node that is not visible to the user.
 That is [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment):

 ```jsx
 const content = (